Jeff de Luna

 Jeffrey de Luna (born February 14, 1984) is a Filipino professional pool player from Manila.
-De Luna reached the semifinals of the 2019 U.S. Open Pool Championship, but would lose to eventual champion Joshua Filler of Germany.
+De Luna reached the semifinals of the 2019 U.S. Open Pool Championship, where he lost to Joshua Filler.

-De Luna is well known for his cue power and having one of the most powerful breaks of any player; hence, he was nicknamed "the Bull".
+De Luna is well known for his cue power and having one of the most powerful breaks of any player; hence his nickname "the Bull".
 He breaks the ball with tremendous power while jumping straight up into the air.
-In one match against Ruslan Chinaknov, de Luna made an incredible six balls in a break, playing nine balls.
+In a nine-ball match against Ruslan Chinaknov, de Luna made six balls in a break shot.

 Career

-During the 2006 Men's World Nine-ball Championship he survived the group stages, the round of 64 and the round of 32, but was eliminated in the round of 16 by Luong Chi Dung.
+During the 2006 Men's World Nine-ball Championship he progressed through the group stages, the round of 64 and the round of 32, but was eliminated in the round of 16 by Lương Chí Dũng.
 This performance secured him a spot in the 2007 edition of the tournament.

-At the 2006 Asian Games in Qatar, de Luna made to the final of the nine-ball singles.
-However, he lost to his compatriot Antonio Gabica in the final and had to settle for a silver medal.
+At the 2006 Asian Games in Qatar, de Luna advanced to the final of the nine-ball singles.
+He lost to his compatriot Antonio Gabica to finish with a silver medal.
 In 2009, de Luna was also a runner-up to Ricky Yang in the first-ever Philippine Open Ten-ball Championship.

-In 2007, de luna recorded an 11-9 victory in an all-Filipino finals over compatriot Dennis Orcollo to win the Manny Pacquiao International Nine-ball Open held at Entertainment Center Mall of Asia, Pasay City, Philippines.
-The tournament that featured 128 elite players field from around the world and netted P1-million total purse.
+In 2007, de luna recorded an 11–9 victory in an all-Filipino finals over compatriot Dennis Orcollo to win the Manny Pacquiao International Nine-ball Open held at Entertainment Center Mall of Asia, Pasay City, Philippines.
+The tournament had a P1-million total purse.

-In 2014, the tandem of de Luna and Jeffrey Ignacio emerged triumphant in the Manny Pacquiao International Open Doubles tournament after dismantling the top-seeded pair of Thorsten Hohmann and John Morra with a score of 11-6 in the final and taking home $40,000 in price money.
+In 2014, the tandem of de Luna and Jeffrey Ignacio won the Manny Pacquiao International Open Doubles tournament after defeating the top-seeded pair of Thorsten Hohmann and John Morra with a score of 11–6 in the final and taking home $40,000 in prize money.

-In 2019, de Luna and Carlo Biado booked a spot in the final of 2019 World Cup of Pool by beating the Netherlands duo of Neils Feijen and Marc Bijsterbosch, 9–6 in the semifinal but eventually fell short in the finals against Albin Ouchan and Mario He of Austria, yielding an 11-3 decision.
+In 2019, de Luna and Carlo Biado advanced to the final of 2019 World Cup of Pool by beating the Netherlands duo of Neils Feijen and Marc Bijsterbosch, 9–6 in the semifinal but eventually fell short in the finals against Albin Ouchan and Mario He of Austria 11-3.

 Also in 2019, de Luna reached the semi-finals of the 2019 U.S. Open Nine-ball Championship losing to eventual champion Joshua Filler.